soyoungkwon/AF_prediction/README.md

 Use different features to predict length of stay in hospital

 Features :
-Aufnahmedatum, Geschlecht, Lots of diseae (Myocardial infarction, Congestive heart failure, Peripheral vascular disease, Congestive heart failure, Hypertension...)
+Aufnahmedatum, Geschlecht, Lots of disease (Myocardial infarction, Congestive heart failure, Peripheral vascular disease, Congestive heart failure, Hypertension...)

 Question:
 Is the patient going to leave early (shorter than 4 days)